 For hunting purposes, only whitetail deer can be hunted on private property with air rifles.

-Missouri makes it an offense to handle an air rifle negligently, while intoxicated or in a manner to cause harm.
+Missouri makes it an offense to handle an air rifle negligently while intoxicated or in a manner to cause harm.
 You can, however, use an air rifle for hunting.
 But only a .40 caliber or larger PCP air rifle is accepted for deer hunting.

 Nebraska also has no laws relating to air rifles.
 Small game hunting of raccoons, rabbits, porcupine, skunk, and other small game.

 As with some other states, Nevada mostly prohibits the display or use of air rifles in public places and educational places.
-Most animals mostly small game can be hunted using air rifles except for upland game birds
+Most animals, mostly small game, can be hunted using air rifles except for upland game birds.

 Air guns in New Jersey are considered firearms and are subject to all regulations relating to other types of weapons.
 As such, you need a permit to purchase an air rifle.
-When it comes to hunting, air guns with a caliber of between .177 and .22 with at least 600 FPS are allowed for small game hunting.
+However, when it comes to hunting, air guns with a caliber of between .177 and .22 with at least 600 FPS are allowed for small game hunting.

 It is worth noting that arrow shooting air rifles are not classified as archery equipment and thus not allowed during archery season.